stevelr/eventlog/README.rst

 ## How logging parameters map to event fields
-When asyncEventLogger (or any other instance of EventLogger) is used as a logging handler, log messages are translated to fields of the event object.
+When defaultAsyncLogger() (or any other instance of EventLogger) is used as a logging handler, log messages are translated to fields of the event object.
 ```
     log.info("my message")
     log.info("my message", tags=[ "thing-one", "thing-two" ],